rootwithkhandal/Blackwall/README.md

 ### 🚫 Banned IPs
 - Lists all auto-banned IPs with one-click unban
-- ML anomaly detection with IsolationForest — baselines for 5 min, then scores per-IP traffic windows

 ### 💾 Export Ledger
 - Download the full JSONL ledger file directly from the UI.